lucpizz/employee-org-chart/README.md

 ## Screenshot

-You can use the title bar columns to sort and finder employees.
+You can use the title bar columns to sort and find employees.

 !["Application homepage"](./images/employee-org-chart.png)